 3. Target Market Identification

-In developing a business concept, knowledge about your target market is necessary.
-It is not even possible to create one without knowing who your potential customers will be.
-Because the very reason for a business’s existence is to solve a market’s problem and fill in a demand.
+In developing a successful business concept, the individuals you are targeting to be your customers should be specific.
+It is not even possible to create one without knowing who they are.
+It is because the very foundation of a business’s existence revolves around solving a market’s problem or providing their needs.

 Now, in developing this business concept, it is also important to know that there are several types all dependent on your chosen business models.
 So, what are the types of business concepts?